 On the other hand, General Eisenhower felt it was important to enable his people to make their own informed decisions.
 He cultivated a more collaborative command structure based on openness and transparency.

 Today, we can glean lessons from these dramatically different leadership styles.
-Both styles—the one that worked and the one that ultimately failed—highlight the importance of empowering people at every level while navigating times of massive change and chaos.
+Both styles—the one that worked and the one that ultimately failed—highlight the importance of empowering people at every level while navigating times of massive change.

 We often refer to the Allies in World War II as if they were one, unified group.
 But of course, they were collection of various national forces from the U.S., Britain, Canada and other countries.
 Each force had its own leaders, culture, and operational strategy.

 Eisenhower had to find a way to bring all these groups together under the wider Allied mission.
-Today, we’d call this working across silos.
+Today, we’d call this breaking down silos.

-He knew that cooperation between British and American forces in particular would be crucial for success at Normandy.
+He knew that breaking down silos and the cooperation between British and American forces in particular would be crucial for success at Normandy.
 So, prior to the invasion, he made a deliberate effort to build diversity into every layer of his organization.

 As Eisenhower put it, the goal of this blended staff was to “utilize the resources of two great nations . . . with the decisiveness of a single authority.”